Mat-Lala/Mat-Lala.github.io/_pages/portfolio.md

 ### When was the Golden Age of Video Games?
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/Mat-Lala/DataCamp-projects/blob/main/SQL%20-%20When%20Was%20the%20Golden%20Age%20of%20Video%20Games/notebook.ipynb)

+_Skills: Data Manipulation (SQL group by, join, ordering, sorting, filtering)_

+In this project, we'll analyze video game critic and user scores, along with sales data for the top 400 video games since 1977.
+Our quest?
+To discover the golden age of gaming and delve into the business side of the industry.

+We'll join datasets, apply set theory, and work our data magic through filtering, grouping, and sorting.
+So, let's sharpen our data skills and get ready for an exciting journey through the history and economics of video games.
+Are we game? 🎮📈😄

 ## 🐍 Python
 ### Investing Netflix Movies
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/Mat-Lala/DataCamp-projects/blob/main/Python%20-%20Investing%20Netflix%20Movies/notebook.ipynb)